Blog graphic: A Guide to Brand Strategy article.

 What is brand strategy?

 When companies talk about branding, goals can get blurry and hard to measure fast.
-It’s easy to think you can get by without creating a clear brand strategy, but valuable brands don’t grow with just luck (although they are occasionally boosted by “lightning strikes” of momentum).
+It’s easy to think you can get by without creating a clear brand strategy, but valuable brands don’t grow with just luck (although they’re occasionally boosted by “lightning strikes” of momentum).
 Memorable brands have clearly defined strategies that help establish them in an industry, grow their market share, and adapt to stay around for generations.
-Coca-Cola may have had a stroke of luck being first to market, but they’ve been evolving their brand strategy for over a century to stay relevant.
+Coca-Cola may have had a stroke of luck in being first to market, but its brand strategy has evolved for more than a century to stay relevant.

-Brand strategy isn’t just your product, your logo, or your name.
+Brand strategy isn’t just your product, logo, or name.
 It’s how your company presents itself, its personality, and how you want people to feel when they interact with your brand.
-Your brand strategy is ultimately what helps people trust your company and build a lifetime relationship with your product, services, or solutions.
+Your brand strategy is ultimately what helps people trust your company and build a lifetime relationship with your products, services, or solutions.

 Why is brand strategy important?

-Whether your company is B2C or B2B, enterprise or small to medium, your brand strategy brings your products and services to life in the mind of your customers.
-For example, your brand might be most visible in your company’s excellent customer service.
-If people know you for consistent, clear, beneficial interactions they’re more likely to come back and buy from you.
-If they know you as slow, hit-or-miss, and unreliable, they’ll find somewhere else to make their purchase.
+Whether your company is B2C or B2B, enterprise or small to midsize, your brand strategy brings your products and services to life in the minds of your customers.
+For example, your brand may be strongest when your company’s excellent customer service is in action.
+If people know you for consistent, clear, beneficial interactions, they’re more likely to come back and buy from you.
+If they know you as slow, hit-or-miss, and unreliable, they’ll take their business elsewhere.

 Your brand strategy not only displays and communicates who you are, it brings your competitive market position to life.
 What comes to mind when you think of Starbucks?
 Coffee.
-That took years of focused effort by their company and millions of investment dollars in branding and marketing.
-Of course they started with a great logo, an amazing product, and initial grassroots support, but they also used a brand strategy to grow and become synonymous with coffee in people’s minds all around the world.
+That answer took years of focused effort by their company and millions of dollars of investment in branding and marketing.
+Of course, they started with a great logo, an amazing product, and initial grassroots support, but they also used a brand strategy to grow and become synonymous with coffee in people’s minds all around the world.

-Let’s try another example — when you think of electric car manufacturers, who comes to mind?
+Let’s try another example.
+When you think of electric car manufacturers, who comes to mind?
 Tesla.
-They established a dominating brand position and now, globally recognized brands like Ford and Mercedes have to catch up to even begin to compete for market share.
-People buy Tesla cars because the product has a great design and functions well, but they also buy it because it’s often the first electric vehicle that comes to mind when shopping for something that’s proven and well-loved.
-And that’s no accident, that’s brand strategy.
+They established a dominating brand position, and now, globally recognized brands like Ford and Mercedes have to catch up to even begin to compete for EV market share.
+People buy Teslas because the product has a great design and functions well, but they also buy it because it’s often the first electric vehicle that comes to mind when shopping for something that’s proven and well-loved.
+And that’s no accident; that’s brand strategy.

 B2B companies can do this too.
 Who comes to mind when you think of networking equipment?
 Cisco.
 Industrial chemicals?
 DuPont.
 Airplanes?
 Boeing.
 Computer processors?
 Intel.
 When people think of you first, this type of brand association also comes with “brand equity.”
-This is the amount people will pay for brand-name products or services.
-People or companies will pay top dollar for your products when you have top-tier brand recognition.
+It’s the amount people will pay for brand-name products or services.
+People or companies will pay top dollar for products with top-tier brand recognition.

 So how do you get to this position in a market?
 It takes investment in brand assets, technology, talented teams, and time — lots of time for cycles of interactions with customers, media recognition, and product life cycles to grow together.
 But becoming top-of-mind in an industry always starts with developing a clear brand strategy.